 After the investigation is complete, the respondent will be notified in writing via student email of the time and date of their preliminary hearing.
 The student can bring an advisor to sit with them through the hearing.
-An advisor can be a counselor, friend, family member, instructor, trusted adult.
-Advisors cannot speak during the hearing but may serve as a comfort to the student.
+An advisor

 Two Resolution Options: Administrative Decision or Administrative Formal Hearing